Design decisions

 tmux exposes object properties through its format system (-F flags).
 For example, tmux list-sessions -F '#{session_id}:#{session_name}' returns structured data.

-libtmux uses this instead of parsing human-readable tmux ls output because:
+libtmux queries through this system instead of parsing human-readable tmux ls output because:

 • Stability: format variables are part of tmux’s documented interface